Listen On SoundCloud:

-Negin is an author (How To Make White People Laugh), actress and film director (The Muslims Are Coming! starring Jon Stewart and Lewis Black; her newest film is the rom-com 3RD Street Blackout).
+Negin is an author (How To Make White People Laugh), actress and film director (The Muslims Are Coming! starring Jon Stewart and Lewis Black; 3RD Street Blackout rom-com).
 Negin hosts Fake The Nation, a political comedy podcast, and has been seen on channels including Comedy Central and MTV.
 She is a TED Fellow for her work in social justice comedy.

-Negin was named to 50 Funniest Women by Huffington Post and 10 Best Feminist Comedians by Paper Magazine.
+Negin was named to Huffington Post‘s ’50 Funniest Women’ and Paper Magazine‘s ’10 Best Feminist Comedians.’
 Find out why in this interview!

 (Published February 2017)